soundpress/RulesOfNYC/docs/c06/index.rst

       (vi) keep all measurements and records required by this section at their facility for at least one year from the date such records and measurements are made.

    (2) Discharges of 100 up to but not including 1,000 gallons per day.
-Any person that discharges from 100 up to but not including 1,000 gallons per day of total silver halide process wastewater shall:
+Any person that discharges from 100 up to but not including 1,000 gallons per day of total silver halide process wastewater must:

-      (i) install and continually operate one of the following pretreatment technologies designed to recover at least 90% of the silver from the Silver-Rich Solutions processed:
+      (i) install and continually operate one of the following pretreatment technologies designed to recover at least 90% of the silver from silver-rich solutions processed:

          (A) two metallic replacement units installed in series and operated simultaneously; or